saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 Still, the key thing is that you have to get the user stories sorted out up front; sorting out the wheat from the chaff so to speak.

-You've got to work out what the customer really needs, even when they aren't sure themself and that's what the process of developing user stories is about.
+You've got to work out what the customer really needs, even when they aren't sure themselves and that's what the process of developing user stories is about.

 Then there's user stories versus chores.